Langmuir wave filamentation in the kinetic regime. II. Weak and Strong Pumping of Nonlinear Electron Plasma Waves as the Route to Filamentation: Transverse instability of BGK-like solution

 \section{Transverse instability of BGK-like solution}

 After the pumping is turned off at $t=T_{off}$, BGK-like solution with the amplitude $\phi_{eq}$ continue to slowly evolve as shown in Fig. \ref{fig:1D_phi_1_t} and described in Section \ref{sec:AdiabaticEPW}.
 During that slow evolution, the transverse instability of BGK-like solution starts to develop.
-We look at the linear stage of that instability analytically through the solution in the following form
+We look at the linear stage of that instability analytically through the solution in the moving frame in the following form

 where the wave vector $\delta \bfk \perp \hat z$ is responsible for the transverse perturbations with the amplitude $\delta\phi(t) $.
 Here $\hat z$ is the unit vector in $z$ direction.
 Let $\delta\phi \sim exp(\gamma t)$.
 Assuming that $\phi_{eq} $ does not change with time, we use the result of Ref. \cite{RoseYinPOP2008} outlined in Part I, that